robertorcosta/azure-docs.pt-br/articles/jenkins/jenkins-azure-functions-deploy.md

 ## <a name="create-a-java-function"></a>Criar uma função Java

-Para criar uma função Java com a pilha de tempo de execução do Java, use o [portal do Azure](https://portal.azure.com) ou a [CLI do Azure](/cli/azure/?view=azure-cli-latest).
+Para criar uma função Java com a pilha de runtime do Java, use o [portal do Azure](https://portal.azure.com) ou a [CLI do Azure](/cli/azure/?view=azure-cli-latest).

 As etapas a seguir mostram como criar uma função Java usando a CLI do Azure: